 More information about the Saddleworth Morris Men can be found on their website.
 There is some interesting information on the history of the Rushcart and a list of their upcoming performances, The Saddleworth Morris Men perform all over the country and sometimes overseas.

-If you thinking of heading to the Rushcart weekend in Saddleworth then I encourage you to come down and enjoy the experience.
 This is a very important weekend in Saddleworth and one of the events that remind us of our past, and our connection to that past.
-The continued success of the Rushcart weekend is dependant on the numbers of visitors it attracts.
+The continued success of the Rushcart weekend is dependant on the number of visitors it attracts.
 In these modern times, it is often too easy to forget how important these local community events were in shaping our history, and we should cherish and support them before they disappear completely, to our collective loss.
 Come down and enjoy the experience!

 Cheers and beers and Rushcarts!

-Click here to see a list of the events and festivals going on in 2019 in Saddleworth.
+Click below to see a list of the events and festivals going on in 2022 in Saddleworth.